-- Describe the knowledge regarding various nutritional classification of food grouping system - Understand the structure of cereal grains, nutritional importance, processing and baking technology. - Classify of fruits and vegetables including the nutritional importance, the methods of preservation and effect of cooking on nutritional composition. - Identify the concept of milk processing, its composition and to assess the quality parameters of milk. - Write down the compositions of meat and egg.
-Regulations and processing of meat in slaughtering operations and evaluating the egg quality.
+- CO 1.
+Various nutritional classification of food grouping system - CO 2.
+Structure of cereal grains, nutritional importance, processing and baking technology. - CO 3.
+Classification of fruits and vegetables, their nutritional importance, the methods of preservation and effect of cooking on nutritional composition. - CO 4.
+Concept of milk processing, its composition and to assess the quality parameters of milk. - CO 5.
+Composition of meat and egg, regulations and processing of meat in slaughtering operations and evaluation of egg quality.

-Unit I: Introduction to Food Science: Food as a source of nutrients, Nutritional classification of foods, Food Group System (11 group and ICMR).
-Cereal and Pulses: Structure of a cereal grain.
-Nutritive value of cereals and pulses, milling of cereals (rice and wheat), parboiling, nutrient loss during parboiling.
-Baking technology; bread, biscuits, cookies, leavening agents (different types and methods).
-Breakfast cereals.
-Pulses- types and processing of different pulses.
-Processing of pulses- effects of decortications, soaking, germination and fermentation.
+Unit I: Introduction to Food Science: Food Group System (5/11 groups and ICMR).
+3hrs Cereals and Pulses: Nutritive value of cereals and pulses.
+Cereals - structure of a cereal grain, milling of cereals (rice and wheat), parboiling and nutrient loss during parboiling.
+Baking technology: bread, biscuits, cookies, leavening agents (different types and methods), Breakfast cereals.
+Pulses - types and processing of different pulses.
+Processing of pulses-effects of decortications, soaking, germination and fermentation.